aeither/frog-pal-defi-assistant/README.md

 ## Demo

+## Vision

+Frog Pal is an AI-driven companion that understand user intent and generate personalized interfaces making interaction with DeFi easy and intuitive.

 ## Overview

 Frog Pal is a DeFi companion that helps you navigate Linea, offering an intent-based user experience where users express their desired outcomes or goals, and AI determines and executes the necessary actions to achieve those intents.